 We stayed at the lovely family-run Embrace Resort on Staniel Cay it is a small island in the Exumas.
 Run by locals, it is a fantastic experience in the heart of the Exuma’s 360 islands.
 Explore more hotels in the Exumas at Booking.com

 When thinking of the island Fiji, you can’t help but picture absolute paradise.
-It is one of those places that doesn’t disappoint.
+Located in the South Pacific Ocean, this archipelago is one of those places that doesn’t disappoint.
 It has yet to reach the levels of development in the Caribbean and you can still find a quiet, secluded beach in this mother of all tropical islands.

 - Recommended Hotels – The Fiji Outrigger was very popular for families but we really enjoyed the Luxurious Pearl Fiji.
 It was easy to book day trips to everywhere on the main island here.